 Podcasts & RSS Feeds

 Duggins experience goes beyond NASA.
 He led the APR news team through the tornadoes of 2011.
 Along with dawn to dusk rescue and recovery updates, the news crew also provided national and international coverage for the BBC in London, MSNBC, CBC in Canada, and Australia Broadcasting in Sydney and Melbourne.
 Duggins’ efforts, and that of the APR news team, were twice recognized with National Sigma Delta Chi awards from the Society of Professional Journalists.
 The Radio Television Digital News Association also honored Pat and the team with a national Edward R. Murrow Award for overall excellence.
-The Alabama Associated Press also recognized APR as the "Most Outstanding News Organization" in 2011 and 2012.
+The Alabama Associated Press also recognized APR as the "Most Outstanding News Organization" in 2011, 2012, and 2013.
 And, Duggins' news series on the long-term impact of the Gulf oil spill won a national PRNDI award for best series from the Public Radio News Directors' Association, and a regional Murrow.
 His documentary "Civil Rights Radio," on the 1963 "children's march" in Birmingham was honored with the international "Silver Radio Award" from the New York Festivals radio competition, and with a "Gabriel Award" from the Catholic Church.

 Pat’s work isn’t limited to radio, with regular appearances on TV.
 He also conducts interview/profile segments for "Alabama, Inc." a new University of Alabama TV series on business on airs statewide on Alabama Public Television.
 Pat also co-hosted “Your Vote Counts,” a program featuring college-age voters who critiqued the final debate between Robert Bentley and Ron Sparks in the 2011 race for Alabama Governor.

-Since his arrival at APR, Pat and the team have won more than forty awards for excellence in journalism, including a second national Sigma Delta Chi award and the national Gabriel award.
+Since his arrival at APR, Pat and the team have won more than fifty awards for excellence in journalism, including a second national Sigma Delta Chi award and the international Gabriel award.
 Duggins is also the recipient of a Suncoast Regional Emmy.